bofalot/redbetter/README.md

 ## To-Do
 1. Support for adding transcoded torrents straight to QBitTorrent
-1. Figure out whether to keep the cache functionality or not, or replace it with an SQLite DB
-1. Install on seedbox
-1. Weekly job for checking entire snatch list on both Redacted and Orpheus and bettering whatever is possible
 1. Create a WebUI "redbettarr", inspired by *arrs which can:
    1. Show snatch better list from both Redacted and Orpheus
    2. Allow the triggering of transcoding and uploading separately
    3. Displays any errors
+   4. Cache results
+1. Weekly job for checking entire snatch list on both Redacted and Orpheus and bettering whatever is possible
 1. Crawling for any album which can be downloaded and then transcoded